AlphaKappa44/promiseApi/README.md

 # promiseApi

+🤺  🤸🏾‍♂️  🏋🏻‍♀️  🤼‍♀️  🏂  🤾🏻 🧰  🛍️  📊  🎉  📖  ✒️

-An API to fetch nice ideas of little activitiesusing vanilla JS asynchronous promises
+An API to fetch nice ideas of little activities using vanilla JS asynchronous promises

+Just double click index.html

+🚀 🚀 🚀